About the TCAFS scholarship program

 The Scholarship Committee of the Texas Chapter of the American Fisheries Society is once again soliciting nominations for deserving students enrolled in fisheries related curricula (in the state of Texas) for our annual scholarship awards.
 If you feel you qualify for a scholarship, you are highly encouraged to submit a scholarship award application.

 Up to ten scholarships in the amount of $1,500 each will be awarded to a minimum of two undergraduate students, one Master’s student, and one Ph.D. student; one student will be awarded the prestigious Clark Hubbs Scholarship for research that continues his legacy of native fish conservation.
-Applicants must be a current student at the time of scholarship award (January 2022).
+Applicants must be current students at the time of scholarship award (January 2023).
 Students are eligible to receive one award in each degree category during their scholastic career.
 No nomination is necessary, and more than one student from the same university may apply in each category.
-Scholarships will be awarded during the 2022 Texas Chapter of the American Fisheries Society Annual Meeting to be held February 2-5, 2022.
+Scholarships will be awarded during the 2023 Texas Chapter of the American Fisheries Society Annual Meeting to be held January or February 2023 (date and location TBD).
 Scholarship winners should plan to attend the meeting to receive their award.

 Scholarship recipients will be selected based on their academic excellence, professional activities, promise of future professional involvement, and contributions to the field of fisheries science.